top of page

 First Annual Juneteenth Fest and Commemorative Ceremony

-NAACP Drew County Branch is hosting the first annual Juneteenth Fest and Commemorative Ceremony
+NAACP Drew County Branch is hosting their annual Juneteenth Fest and Commemorative Ceremony

 The Fest will be a fun-filled family day with eating, singing, dancing, Gospel showcase, booths